 And – lucky us – we live in a time where photography is easier and more accessible than ever!
 New phones are equipped with great cameras, AND they fit in our pockets.
 To be honest, it makes my heavy DSLR seem a little absurd, but I digress.

-Without further ado, here are 3 things you need to start taking high-quality phone photos:
+Without further ado, here are 3 things you need to start taking good phone photos:

 1) The ability to distinguish between good and bad light